forcedotcom/cli/releasenotes/sf/README.md

 * NEW: Projects now support the UserAccessPolicy metadata type.

 * FIX: You can now run `project deploy start --metadata-dir`, which deploys source in metadata format, from outside a Salesforce DX project.
-(GitHub issue [#2089](https://github.com/forcedotcom/cli/issues/2089), plugin-deploy-retrieve PR [#619](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/619))
+(GitHub issue [#2089](https://github.com/forcedotcom/cli/issues/2089), plugin-deploy-retrieve PR [#619](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/619)).
+While we were at it, we made `project retrieve start` work outside a project, too, when using `target-metadata-dir`.

 * FIX: You can now run `project retrieve start --pacakge-name` on an org that doesn't have source-tracking enabled.
 (GitHub issue [#2091](https://github.com/forcedotcom/cli/issues/2091), plugin-deploy-retrieve PR [#619](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/619))